 Wirksworth is a small market town within the Derbyshire Dales.
-It is a relatively prosperous community albeit with an ageing population (37% over sixty).
-The Neighbourhood Plan objectives include striving to become a more energy-efficient/low carbon town.
+It is a relatively prosperous community, albeit with an ageing population (37% over sixty years of age).
+The neighbourhood plan objectives include striving to become a more energy-efficient/low-carbon town.